SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 IPv4 NAT can also be used in a dual stack setup alongside a routed IPv6 subnet.

+#### Support for Auto-Allocation

+The `auto-allocated-topology` extension of the Networking API can be used to create a default network setup in a project with a single API call [^aa].
+It will create a project network with a subnet from either an IPv4 or IPv6 subnet pool (or one of each, if configured that way), as well as a router connecting it to a provider network.
+The OpenStack Compute API also has support for this feature, allowing automatic network allocation on server creation.

+To function for a project, auto-allocation requires one external provider network and one shared subnet pool to be available, both with the `is_default` flag set to True.
+It is possible to have both an IPv4 and an IPv6 subnet pool where `is_default` is set, in which case a dual-stack setup will be allocated.
+The behavior is undefined when more than one network in the project is marked as default, or more than one subnet pool per address family.

+So, it is strongly advisable to only have one default defined for each.
+It seems sensible to standardize on using SCS-mandated resources as auto-allocation defaults, as this is likely to be the expected behavior from users.
+It can also be useful for both users and automated compliance tests to determine the defaults in the presence of multiple provider networks.

 #### Disable Networking RBAC for Users

 Per default policy, Neutron allows any user the creation of Networking RBAC rules to share resources of their projects with other projects.